-Oftentimes, credit card companies will determine their APR based off of the Prime Rate plus a percentage that they determine.
+Oftentimes, credit card companies will determine their APR based on the Prime Rate plus a percentage that they determine.
 The prime rate is reported by the Wall Street Journal and is typically around 3% of the federal funds rate, the interest rate that banks charge other banks to lend them money for their reserve balances each night.

 The Prime Rate can be very important to consumers that have variable interest rates.
 For instance, your credit card might charge Prime + 15.5%.
 This total would be your APR.
 If the Prime Rate stays low, that is good for you as a consumer.
 But, should the Prime Rate soar, so will your interest rate.

-It is absolutely essential that you read an understand your credit card’s terms before you start using it.
+It is absolutely essential that you read and understand your credit card’s terms before you start using it.
 Most credit cards have separate APRs that will apply in different situations, including purchases and cash advances.
 By knowing which APR will apply to each situation it will help you make informed decisions as a cardholder.